hamedaskari/MoviePlatform/README.md

 # Getting Started with Create React App
+"This version is not responsive yet, but I will soon release a responsive version of it."

 Sure, here's a brief explanation of how the program works:

 # 1. Inputs: